prisukumaran23/lstm_fr/readme.md

 Number agreement datasets were taken from Mueller et al. (2020) to test our model's robustness and replicate findings.

 Gender agreement evaluation sets contained noun-adjective and noun-passive-verb agreement phrases.
-Phrases were constructed by systematically varying 40 nouns, 15 adjectives/verbs, and 30 distractor phrases with up to 11 words.
+Phrases were constructed by systematically varying 40 nouns, 15 adjectives/verbs, and 30 distractor phrases with up to 11 words, provided [here](https://github.com/prisukumaran23/lstm_fr/tree/main/utils_create).
 Each condition had two sub-conditions where the main noun was singular or plural.

 ### 3. Model Training and Evaluation
 ---